-Teen Entrepreneur Academy
+Teen Entrepreneur Academy (TEA)

 The challenges facing high school students and our world grow more complex every day.
 Our world needs fresh ideas, innovative solutions and visionary leaders who can make them happen.
 These leaders are entrepreneurs.
 America's future is dependent upon the next generation of entrepreneurs, young people with new ideas and big dreams and the tools and training necessary to realize them.

 This hands-on training is available at a summer business academy at Concordia University through our innovative Teen Entrepreneur Academy (TEA).
 It's never too early to teach young people the basic principles of business and entrepreneurship.
 TEA provides high school students with real-world business training that helps teenagers become leaders with ethics and integrity.
 In one-week, TEA will teach the principles and practices of entrepreneurship and how to start their own business.